lykaoclarit/Beginner-Python-Code-Snippets/README.md

 These code snippets are for beginner level.

 I had some Python background during my last years in college, I am taking this course as a refresher and to have a strong foundation in Python.

+These snippets can also be found at https://replit.com/@lykaoclarit